GulomK/Visa_for_Lisa/README.md

 # Welcome to Visa For Lisa
-***
+Welcome to My Visa For Lisa

 ## Task
-TODO - What is the problem?
+What is the problem?
 And where is the challenge?

 ## Description
-TODO - How have you solved the problem?
+How have you solved the problem?

 ## Installation
-TODO - How to install your project? npm install? make? make re?
+How to install your project? npm install? make? make re?

 ## Usage
-TODO - How does it work?
+How does it work?
+I used a R2 score and an accuracy score

 ```
 ./my_project argument1 argument2
 ```